cloudmesh-community/book/chapters/pi/setup-ultimate.md

 or using the GUI.

-### Wireless Network
+### Wireless Network at Home

-The easiest way to continue is to have a wireless network you can connect to.
-We do not recommend that you use for example your IU credentials hence we wil not use the network called `IU secure`.
-Instead we will be using on campus the ATT wireless network.
-If your are not at IU please use your own wireless network at home.
-You can configure it via the GUI.
+The easiest way to get internet access and to continue the setup is using a wireless network.
+You can configure it either via the GUI or commandline.

-In case you like to edit the information at a later time or at this time you can also use an editor.
-Edit the file `interfaces` file with
+In case you like to edit the information from commandline edit the file `interfaces` file with

     pi$ sudo nano /etc/network/interfaces